blindgemaster/blindgemaster/README.md

 I'm an AI Engineer who gets genuinely excited about building things that didn't exist yesterday.
 By day I'm wiring up LLMs, agents, and automation pipelines.
 By night I'm probably editing a video, planning a surf trip, or down a rabbit hole I can't explain.
 I grew up between Lahore and Leicester, which means I'm equally comfortable at a wedding with 500 people and a cold beach with 3.

-What I'm building currently

-🐝 SwarmBuild — a side project I can't stop thinking about.
-The idea: instead of one person wrestling one AI agent, what if people globally brought their agents together to build things none of them could build alone?
-Multi-agent coordination, distributed roles, CLI tooling.
-Still early.
-Very real.

 What I work with
 AI / ML       →   LLMs · RAG · Agents · LangChain · OpenAI · Anthropic · Hugging Face